vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

       - "32777:80"
 ```

->All environment variables defined here, will be override the ones defined in the settings file on their respective projects.
+>All environment variables defined here, will override the ones defined in the settings file on their respective projects.

-So, in the end, this is only a containerized application, for now, but, have in mind that this way, our solution is ready to be deployed and consume as microservices, thanks to we’ve followed all patterns and good practices to work successfully with distributed systems such microservices.
-So, stay tune, because in our next and last post, we’re going to deploy our application, using *Azure Service Fabric*, and others resources on cloud, such *Azure Service Bus*, *Azure Sql Database* and *CosmosDB*.
+So, in the end, this is only a containerized application, for now, but, have in mind that this way, our solution is ready to be deployed and consumed as microservices, as we followed all patterns and good practices to work successfully with distributed systems as microservices.
+So, stay tuned, because in our next and last post, we’re going to deploy our application using *Azure Service Fabric* and others resources on cloud, such as *Azure Service Bus*, *Azure Sql Database* and *CosmosDB*.
 I hope you’re enjoying this topic as much as me and also hope it will be helpful!